 The very popular restaurant from Manchester, Albert's Schloss has published a video on what their business could look like post-covid ensuring customers that they’re thinking ahead and taking safety very seriously.

-Scottish famous brewery, Brewdog, who have been extremely committed during the crisis, revealed a 10-step plan to anticipate the reopening of their businesses and keep their customers safe.
+Scottish brewery Brewdog have been extremely committed during the crisis and revealed a 10-step plan to anticipate the reopening of their businesses and keep their customers safe.

 You can find all 10 key initiatives on their website.